Mandela Rhodes Foundation Scholarship South Africa 2022 – 2023

 The leadership development programme component aims to develop the leadership capacity in Africa and is made up of 3 components (mentoring, 3 regional group pods and 3 residential workshops).

-MORE ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE & SELECTION PROCESS
+MORE ABOUT THE MRF SCHOLARSHIP PROGRAMME – COVERAGE VALUE

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Must be a South African citizen OR a citizen of any other African country
+- You must be a South African citizen OR a citizen of any other African country

-- Must be between 19 and 29 years old (and must be under the age of 30 at the time you take up the scholarship: 1 January 2022)
+- You must be between the ages of 19 and 29 old (and under the age of 30 at the time you take up the scholarship)

 - Must have achieved a minimum overall average of 70% in your Degree qualification

-- Must intend on studying towards a Postgraduate qualification (Honours degree or Masters degree only – MBA studies are NOT covered)
+- Must intend on studying towards a Postgraduate qualification (Honours or Masters’s degree – MBA studies are NOT covered)

 - Must have strong leadership skills and have been in a position of leadership